Jericho (DC Comics): DC Rebirth

 Jericho later reappears after the DC Rebirth relaunch, once again mute and with his origin restored, though slightly modernized.
 This version of Jericho is also bisexual.
 Unlike his blissful childhood in the original comics, Jericho's family life was strained by the time he was a young teenager, as his parents were constantly fighting over his father's long absences due to his work with the government.

 As a young adult, Jericho is working as an executive vice-president for a tech firm that his mother owns in Los Angeles and is engaged to his interpreter, Etienne.
-In addition to sign language, Jericho uses Bluetooth technology that vocalizes his thoughts.
+In addition to sign language, Jericho uses technology that vocalizes his thoughts.
 After Rose comes to visit him, Jericho secretly meets with David Isherwood, his former lover and Slade's weapon designer.
 Jericho tells Isherwood of his marriage, and he disapproves of Jericho's choice because of his sexuality.
 He does not believe his love for Etienne is genuine, and tells Jericho that he will prevent the marriage.
 Angered by Isherwood's interference, Jericho possesses him, turns off his suit, and makes him fall off a building.
 Following Isherwood's seeming death, Jericho takes over his duties as a superhero and begins using the Ikon suit.
 While out on a mission to help Superman apprehend his father during a government mission, Rose learns that Etienne is secretly a member of H.I.V.E.

 Stricken with guilt, Jericho goes to a hospital to visit Isherwood, who survived his fall, but was rendered comatose.
 Jericho apologizes to Isherwood for his current condition and tells him that he still cares about him.
 Unbeknownst to Jericho, Etienne is having an affair with his father while spying on him.
 On the morning of their wedding, Jericho finds Etienne dead in their apartment and believes his father killed her.
 One night, Rose visits Jericho and confesses that she killed Etienne while being possessed by an entity called "Willow", much to his confusion.

 After Emiko Queen apparently kills Deathstroke, an angry, grieving Jericho attempts to round up all the villains who attended his father's funeral.
 Intrigued by Jericho's potential, the Legion of Doom offers him a place with them.
 While trying to keep Rose from taking revenge on Emiko, Jericho is gravely injured and calls his mother for help.
 A hologram of Lex Luthor appears and offers to help Jericho if he joins the Legion of Doom.

 Jericho accepts a special piece of nanotechnology as a "gift", which heals his wounds and amplifies his powers.
 Over the course of the next few days, Jericho begins to stop crime more actively using his new powers, but starts developing a Messiah complex as a result.
 Jericho is confronted by David Isherwood, who sacrifices himself to remove the nanotech from his body.